 People who want all student loan debt forgiven argue that getting rid of monthly loan payments would lead to increased consumer spending, thereby providing a quick boost to the struggling U.S. economy.
 However, only about 40 percent of all outstanding student loan debt is actively being repaid.
 The remaining borrowers are still in school or otherwise not paying their loans back, so they wouldn’t immediately benefit from forgiveness.

-And, before you write in the comments about borrowing or buying what you can afford, spare me.
 The reality is that many homeowners and student borrowers were not privy to the back dealings going in behind the scenes which led to the 2008 crash and ensuing recession.
-See the movies Client 9, Too Big To Fail and Inside Job, then come back and debate me on this.
+See the movies Client 9, Too Big To Fail and Inside Job, tells the tales of the backroom deals.
 Many homeowners did what they were supposed to, bought a home they were able to afford, but due to the recession, lost their job, cleaned out their emergency funds trying to stay afloat but still ended up in debt and homeless.

 The same goes for student loan borrowers.
 In some cases the debt owed is relatively low (compared to 6 figure debt) because they worked through school with the expectation that they would find a job upon graduation to pay off the loans.
 They did what they were supposed to do and the economy failed them.
 So this accusation levied towards many young borrowers is baseless and rather disingenuous.
 They went to school instead of sitting on their butts at home waiting on a check or begging for welfare.